 Washing towels correctly is essential to preventing lint buildup and pilling on your clothes.
 Here are some tips for washing towels that will help reduce the amount of lint in your laundry:

-When it comes time for washing, opt for warm water instead of hot - too much heat can damage delicate fibers and cause more wear and tear than necessary on clothing items like towels.
-Do not overload your washer; if there is too much weight inside then clothes won't get cleaned properly or evenly distributed throughout the cycle leading to uneven wear patterns across different parts of garments such as collars and cuffs where pilling tends occur most often due to friction caused by movement within confined spaces like pockets or sleeves etc. Use a gentle cycle setting with low spin speed so fabrics don't get stretched out unnecessarily - this will ensure less stress is placed upon them while still achieving optimal cleaning results without damaging delicate fibers.
+When it comes time for washing, use a minimal amount of detergent and avoid using fabric softeners.
+Excess detergent can lead to residue buildup on towels, and fabric softeners can leave a coating on towel fibers, making them less absorbent and more prone to shedding.
+Opt for warm water instead of hot - too much heat can damage delicate fibers and cause more wear and tear than necessary on clothing items like towels.
+Do not overload your washer; if there is too much weight inside then clothes won’t get cleaned properly or evenly distributed throughout the cycle leading to uneven wear patterns across different parts of garments such as collars and cuffs where pilling tends occur most often due to friction caused by movement within confined spaces like pockets or sleeves etc. Use a gentle cycle setting with low spin speed so fabrics don’t get stretched out unnecessarily - this will ensure less stress is placed upon them while still achieving optimal cleaning results without damaging delicate fibers.

 After laundering, hang wet towels outside (if possible) rather than tumble drying them straight away - this helps prevent excessive shrinkage which can lead to further issues down the line such as premature fading or fraying at seams/edges etc. Additionally, always store folded linens away from direct sunlight - UV rays have been known to cause discoloration over time so keeping them tucked away somewhere dark and cool should do the trick here.